6 Natural approaches to help combat hayfever

 Make sure you get plenty of fibre in your daily diet e.g. a bowl of muesli; nuts and seeds are a great way to start the day.

 The gut functions well when it contains good levels of ideal bacteria and when we don't allow undesirable bacteria and yeast to take over.
+Taking care of your gut health can be a great first step.

 Introduce fermented foods into your diet such as kimchi and sauerkraut (in fact these are easy and cost effective to make at home).